bndeepti-ee/devops-learning/README.md

 ### Deployment

-You can deploy the entire application to Kubernetes with a single command using the provided script:
+You can deploy the k8s application to Kubernetes with a single command:

 ```
 ./scripts/run_app.sh